Skip to main content

 Gradient

 A gradient refers to a difference in a particular property, such as temperature, concentration, or pressure, between two areas.
-This difference drives processes such as diffusion, heat transfer, and fluid movement, as substances naturally move from areas of higher concentration or pressure to areas of lower concentration or pressure to achieve equilibrium.
+This difference creates a potential for movement or change, as substances tend to move from areas of higher concentration or pressure to areas of lower concentration or pressure, seeking equilibrium.

 Recommended video: